bbonev/eoip/README.md

 EOIP tunnel depends on `IP: GRE demultiplexer` - if it not selected then EOIP tunnel is not shown at all

-Besides on embedded systems it is recommended to build EOIP and GRE demux as modules.
+Unless the target is a limited embedded system, it is recommended to build EOIP and GRE demux as modules.

 - To build the modules out of the kernel tree: